Caspar David Friedrich: Early years and family

 Caspar David Friedrich was born on 5 September 1774, in Greifswald, Swedish Pomerania, on the Baltic coast of Germany.
 (Note: Pomerania had been divided between Sweden and Brandenburg-Prussia since 1648, and at the time of Caspar David's birth, it was still part of the Holy Roman Empire.
-Napoleon occupied the territory 1807 - 1810, and in 1815 all of Pomerania passed to Prussian sovereignty.)
+Napoleon occupied the territory from 1807 to 1810, and in 1815 all of Pomerania passed to Prussian sovereignty.)
 The sixth of ten children, he was raised in the strict Lutheran creed of his father Adolf Gottlieb Friedrich, a candle-maker and soap boiler.
 Records of the family's financial circumstances are contradictory; while some sources indicate the children were privately tutored, others record that they were raised in relative poverty.
 He became familiar with death from an early age.
 His mother, Sophie, died in 1781 when he was seven.
 (Note: The family was raised by their housekeeper and nurse, "Mutter Heide", who had a warm relationship with all of the Friedrich children.)
 A year later, his sister Elisabeth died, and a second sister, Maria, succumbed to typhus in 1791.
 Arguably the greatest tragedy of his childhood happened in 1787 when his brother Johann Christoffer died: at the age of thirteen, Caspar David witnessed his younger brother fall through the ice of a frozen lake and drown.
 Some accounts suggest that Johann Christoffer perished while trying to rescue Caspar David, who was also in danger on the ice.